 Helping the needy was a central activity of Jesus during His short public ministry.
 Whether He was healing the sick, feeding the poor, even raising the dead, we see Jesus helping the needy in various ways.
 In fact, his reputation [more]

-Much is debated today about if miraculous gifts (aka “power of the Holy Spirit” in Scripture and charismatic gifts today) of the Holy Spirit still exist.
-Miraculous gifts as a topic is sometimes condensed into two camps – [more]
+Much is debated today about if miraculous gifts of the Holy Spirit still exist.
+Sometimes blended with the “power of the Holy Spirit” in Scripture, the miraculous gifts of the Holy Spirit topic could be divided into two camps – [more]

 Jesus’ mission is something that can be confused with His actions.
 What Jesus came to this world to do (Jesus’ mission) and what he did (Jesus’ activities) are not necessarily the same thing.
 For example, one of the things [more]